 Do I have to pay anything to file a Roblox claim?

 No upfront cost.
 The legal teams handling these cases work on contingency, meaning you pay nothing unless your case wins.
-The intake itself is free, and there is no obligation to retain any attorney who contacts you.
+A consultation is typically free, and there is no obligation to retain any attorney you speak with.

 Is the Roblox lawsuit a class action or individual lawsuit?